But first I spent time in Minneapolis-St Paul with Leigh Baker (and Garrison Keillor(!) and the Go Go Gophers).

 Here we are getting to hear Elizabeth’s talk which was a real treat.
 We got the benefit of the unabridged version.
 She’s going to have to drop about 30 minutes for the class.

-Kaitlin!
+Rome!
 D&A went out for date night and we got to play!
-Here we are doing a little hula since Kaitlin got this sweet dress from a neighbor who was visiting Hawaii.
+Here we are doing a little hula since Rome got this sweet dress from a neighbor who was visiting Hawaii.

 Then we created The Backward Dance.
-The final section is where Kaitlin gyrates herself moving backwards laughing her head off while Granny shephards the movements hoping sincerely that Kaitlin does not topple over (backwards!).
+The final section is where Rome gyrates herself moving backwards laughing her head off while Granny shephards the movements hoping sincerely that Rome does not topple over (backwards!).

 I went to Santa Barbara today with Nancy to await the arrival of her mom Sylvia’s new refrigerator, washing machine, and water heater, so we could be there for the switch-a-roos.
 We moved the food, knocked off a shelf that was in the way, and got all the rebates together.
 Then we went out and ate a lot of food.